FINANCE

 EXPECTED READ TIME:5 MINUTES

-Here are five steps you can take to get the most out of your tax refund this year.
-And please remember to discuss your particular circumstances with an appropriate tax professional before taking action.
+Here are five steps you can take to get the most out of your tax refund this year and avoid missing valuable deductions.

 1. Itemize Your Deductions